shapedthought/vbm_rust_backup/README.md

 5. Select the Proxy you want to use
 6. Select the Repo you want to use
 7. Confirm the restore
+8. It will ask if you want to restore another backup

 ## View Backup File Content